kumarvna/terraform-azurerm-static-website-cdn/README.md

 ## Create resource group

-By default, this module will not create a resource group and the name of an existing resource group to be given in an argument `create_resource_group`.
+By default, this module will not create a resource group and the name of an existing resource group to be given in an argument `resource_group_name`.
 If you want to create a new resource group, set the argument `create_resource_group = true`.

 *If you are using an existing resource group, then this module uses the same resource group location to create all resources in this module.*

 ## Static Website

 Azure Storage can serve static content (HTML, CSS, JavaScript, and image files) directly from a storage container named $web.
 To learn more, see [Static website hosting in Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).

 Set the argument `enable_static_website = true` and set the folder path for static content to `static_website_source_folder = "../artifacts/website"`.